 Check Device Connectivity

-- Does Not Turn On: See Troubleshooting a Broken Device to learn more.
+- Does Not Turn On: See Troubleshooting an Offline Device to continue.

 - Flashing White-Blue-Off: Proceed with Recovery Mode.

 - Blue and Flashing Off Every 5s: Your device does not have connectivity with your network.
 Continue to step (2).

 See LED Statuses for a complete list of LED indicators.

 2. Make sure your device is receiving an IP address.

 You can check if a device is receiving an IP address by viewing IP leases within your DHCP server.
 If you have a UniFi Gateway, this is found in Settings > Networks > IP Leases.

 If you do not have a UniFi Gateway, or do not know how to check IP leases in your DHCP server, use one of the following methods.